 Gottman's findings have been replicated, and it's some of the most rigorous relationship research out there.

-People can turn these patterns around.
-His antidote to contempt is simple in theory and genuinely hard in practice: build a real culture of appreciation.
-Actively notice what you still value about your partner.
-And not as a technique you try for two weeks, but an actual shift in how you view them.
+The good news is these patterns can be turned around.
+His antidote to contempt is simple in theory, but genuinely hard to practice: build a real culture of appreciation.
+Actively notice what you still value about your partner, and not as a technique you try for two weeks, but as an actual shift in how you view them.

 Unfortunately, this only works if both people want it.
 If one person is carrying the whole thing, the research on that outcome isn't encouraging.